nusenu/ansible-relayor/README.md

 This allows to recover from a complete server compromize without loosing a relay's reputation (no need to bootstrap a new permanent master key from scratch).

 Every tor instance is run with a distinct system user.
 A per-instance user has only access to his own (temporary) keys, but not to those of other instances.

-Be aware that the host running ansible stores ALL your relay keys (RSA and Ed25519) - apply security measures accordingly.
+We do not ultimately trust every tor relay we operate (we try to perform input validation when we use relay provided data on the ansible host or another relay).

-This role explicitly specifies sudo for every task that requires it (most of them).
-There is no need to run the entire role with --sudo/-s.
+**Be aware that the host running ansible stores ALL your relay keys (RSA and Ed25519) - apply security measures accordingly.**

 Reporting Security Bugs
 -----------------------